LUP-LuftbildUmweltPlanung/Areal_prediction_framework/README.md

 **Note:** This project was developed on Windows 10.

 ### Installation
+To use the UNet model for prediction processing, follow these installation steps:
 #### Installation for (UNet)
 ```bash
 conda create --name Areal_predict_unet python=3.9.6